deepaksood619/deepaksood619.github.io/docs/psychology/thinking-mental-models.md

 ![image](../media/Thinking-Mental-Models-image2.jpg)

-- First principles

-Break down complex problems into basic elements and create innovative solutions from there.
+- **First principles -** Break down complex problems into basic elements and create innovative solutions from there.

-- Abstraction laddering

-Frame your problem better with different levels of abstraction.
+- **Abstraction laddering -** Frame your problem better with different levels of abstraction.

-- Inversion

-Approach a problem from a different point of view.
+- **Inversion -** Approach a problem from a different point of view.

 [Arguing from First Principles](https://en.wikipedia.org/wiki/First_principle) - "A first principle is a basic, foundational, self-evident proposition or assumption that cannot be deduced from any other proposition or assumption." (related:[dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction);[orthogonality](https://en.wikipedia.org/wiki/Orthogonality); "Reasonable minds can disagree" if underlying premises differ.)